 In an unlimited liability company, the owner is inextricable from the business and is personally accountable for the company’s liabilities.
 This also means that they are entitled to the company’s profits after taxes.

 However, if the business owes a debt it is unable to pay with company funds, the owner(s) will be personally liable.
-As such, their personal wealth or assets may be seized to cover the debt, especially if it is owed to HMRC or the IRS.
+As such, their personal wealth or assets may be seized to cover the debt, especially if it is owed to the ATO.

-In the UK, an unlimited liability company is created under the Companies Act of 2006.
+In Australia, an unlimited liability company was created under the Corporations Act of 2001.